 These days, the world is moving fast, and companies are demanding more from their employees.
 If you do not have adequate time to prepare, consider the following:

-Does your relocations package included a furnished flat?
+- Does your relocations package include a furnished flat?

 Remember that, while taking most of your belongings with you is important, there will be other items to consider as well.
 For example, how big will your new flat be?
 If it is not fully furnished, it will likely at least feature a washer and/or dryer and a couch or other basic furniture.